Brickwork repair

 Start by laying a mortar bed - approx. 2cm thick - along the sides and bottom of the hole.
 Next, wet your replacement brick and apply mortar to the top and sides of it.
 Now it's time to place the brick into the hole.
 At this point, it's normal for some of the mortar to seep out - keep tapping the brick until it sits flush with the rest of the bricks.
 You can now use a trowel to add further mortar to the joint if necessary and to pack the brick into place.

-Now your brick is in place, scrape any excess mortar away from the wall - this will compact the joints and provide a straight, weather-proof finish.
+Step 3 - Clean up and finish Now your brick is in place, scrape any excess mortar away from the wall - this will compact the joints and provide a straight, weather-proof finish.